 - Most banks issue a debit card with the opening of a bank account.

 - Most businesses accept debit cards.
-You may be limited to a certain amount of daily withdrawals.
+Your account may be limited to a certain number of daily withdrawals.

 - Most banks offer credit cards.
 Please take some time to research and compare your options before deciding on a credit card.

 - In most cases students may be required to have a Social Security Number (SSN) in order to apply for a credit card.

 - International graduate students who are not eligible for an SSN will be able to obtain a credit card with limited credit when opening an account at the Harvard Credit Union, located at 104 Mt.
 Auburn Street, Cambridge.
 You will need to present a Harvard ID card, a $25.00 minimum opening deposit, and a valid passport.
 You will be asked to complete IRS Form W-8BEN.
 More information is available on the HUECU website.

 - For your protection sometimes banks and credit card companies temporarily freeze your account when they notice unusual activities such as withdrawals being made in another country.
 It is recommended to notify your bank and/or credit card company before you travel outside the United States so you can have regular access to your account.

 If your checks, debit cards, or credit cards are lost or stolen, notify your bank and/or the appropriate credit card company immediately.